EIS-Bonn/SeBiDa/README.md

 Semantic Loading
 ---
 It reads an RDF graph as input (currently supporting NT files) and generats tables in Apache Parquet tabular format.
 SeBiDa suggests an RDF-class-based partitioning scheme by which RDF instanes are partioned according to the classes they belong to.
-An RDF instance with more than class (rdf:type) is saved into one table corresponding to one type (now chosen using a lexicographical order but class hierarchy will be considered in the future).
-The choses table will contain "reference columns" (of type boolean) that indicated if a particular tuple of the table (RDF instance) is "also of another type".
+An RDF instance with more than one class (multiple rdf:type) is saved into one table corresponding to one type (now chosen using a lexicographical order, but class hierarchy will be considered in the future).
+The chosen table will contain "reference columns" (of type boolean) that indicate whether a particular tuple of the table (RDF instance) is "also of another type".
 Here is an example:
 <br/>
 <img src="https://github.com/EIS-Bonn/SeBiDa/raw/master/SeBiDa_classes_example.png" width="70%"/>